wangela/slackernews/README.md

 ## Custom Views
 You must create the custom views below before running the Python script.
+For your convenience, these are provided in this repository as `views.sql`

 ### View "titles_log"
 Path format is /article/title so we need to extract the title (substring